sidneyrachel/quadratic-assignment-problem/README.md

 | `-gsa` | `tournament` | Selection algorithm: `roulette_wheel`, `tournament`. |

 ### Tabu Search
-Run the following command in the terminal:
-`python main.py -a ts -f <instance-filename>`
+Run the following command in the terminal: `python main.py -a ts -f <instance-filename>`.
 The available options for the parameters are:
 | Command | Default Value | Description |
 |--|--|--|
 | `-ts` | `20` | Tabu size. |
 | `-tnoit` | `100` | Number of iterations. |

 ### Constraint Solving
-Run the following command in the terminal:
-`python main.py -a cs -f <instance-filename>`
+Run the following command in the terminal: `python main.py -a cs -f <instance-filename>`.